massdriver-cloud/docs/docs/migration/heroku/azure/01-database.md

 > [!IMPORTANT]
 > The output of the `az storage account show-connection-string` command will output the entire connection string, however the MSSQL addon only requires the `DefaultEndpointsProtocol`, `AccountName`, `AccountKey`, and `EndpointSuffix` values.
 You can remove the rest of the connection string.

-> [!attention]
-> The output of the `az storage account show-connection-string` command will output the entire connection string, however the MSSQL addon only requires the `DefaultEndpointsProtocol`, `AccountName`, `AccountKey`, and `EndpointSuffix` values.
-You can remove the rest of the connection string.

 - Access your MSSQL database addon on Heroku:

 ```bash